 The practice used the information collected for the Quality Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients.
 (QOF is a system intended to improve the quality of general practice and reward good practice).
-The most recent published results were 2014-15 where the practice achieved 95.5% of the total number of points available, with 7 % exception reporting.
+The most recent published results were 2014-15 where the practice achieved 100 % of the total number of points available, with 1% exception reporting.
 This practice was not an outlier for any QOF (or other national) clinical targets.
 Data from 2014/2015 showed;

-- Performance for diabetes related indicators was 100% above the CCG average of 92% and national average of 89%. - The percentage of patients with hypertension having regular blood pressure tests was 92 % which compared as above with the local CCG of 86% and below national average of 84%. - The dementia diagnosis rate indicator was 100% which compared as above the CCG of 97% and national average of 95%. - Performance for mental health related indicators was 100% above the CCG average of 94% to the CCG and below national average 93%
+- Performance for diabetes related indicators was 93% above the CCG average of 92% and national average of 89%. - The percentage of patients with hypertension having regular blood pressure tests was 83 % which compared as below with local CCG of 86% and below national average of 84%. - The dementia diagnosis rate indicator was 100% which compared as above CCG of 97% and national average of 95%. - Performance for mental health related indicators was 100% above the CCG average of 94% and above national average of 93%.